cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 }
 ```

-// Need to allign with the other
-interface Packet {
-    sourceChannelId: bytes, // channel identifier on the source chain.
-    destChannelId: bytes, // channel identifier on the dest chain.
-    sequence: uint64, // number that corresponds to the order of sent packets.
-    timeout: uint64, // indicates the UNIX timestamp in seconds and is encoded in LittleEndian.
-It must be passed on the destination chain and once elapsed, will no longer allow the packet processing, and will instead generate a time-out.
-    data: Payload[] // data
-}
-The Payload is a particular interface defined as follows:

-interface Payload {
-    sourcePort: bytes, // identifies the source application port
-    destPort: bytes, // identifies the dest application port
-    version: string, // application version
-    encoding: Encoding, // used encoding - allows the specification of custom data encoding among those agreed in the `Encoding` enum
-    appData: bytes, // app specific data
-}

-enum Encoding {
-  NO_ENCODING_SPECIFIED,
-    PROTO_3,
-    JSON,
-    RLP,
-    BCS,
-}

 `onRecvPacket` is called by the routing module when a packet addressed to this module has been received.

 Note: Function `parseICS20V1Denom` is a helper function that will take the full IBC denomination and extract the base denomination (i.e. native denomination in the chain of origin) and the trace information (if any) for the received token.

-packet.channelDestId,payload,relayer,packet.sequence

 ```typescript
 function onRecvPacket(packet: Packet) {